jhnbyrn/951-KLR-PAGES/ignition_timing_code.md

 In [another article](dme_crank_sensor_hardware.md) we explored how the DME measures angles for ignition and other timing-critical events.

 In this article we'll take a detailed look at the real time part of the DME's ignition timing code.
-The real time part is concerned almost exclusively with genertating the ignition signal that controls the coil, so we won't get into how the dwell and timing values are calcualted here.
+The real time part is concerned almost exclusively with generating the ignition signal that controls the coil, so we won't get into how the dwell and timing values are calculated here.
 I strongly recommend reading the crank sensor article linked above before tackling this - even if you're familiar with the basic idea of the crank sensor signals.
 There are subtle details explained there that have a profound effect on how the code is interpreted.
+You can read about how the actual timing values are calculated [here](dme_ignition_timing_calculation_overview.md).

 Roughly speaking the ignition timing is achieved by: